orbitmines/archive/projects/ONGOING Project - Social.md

 The Glass Bead Game but the solution to The Glass Bead Game is The Glass Bead Game. 🤔

 [[2024-03-30]]
-A Universal Language coming to a screen near you sometime soon (TM) in 2024!
+A Universal Language coming to pixels near you sometime soon™™ in 2024!

 ---